 The Walmart Rapid Reload service is in the reload at the register category.
 Just take your card and cash to the register at any Walmart location to load participating cards.
-You can reload most cards with Rapid Reload, including Netspend, PayPal, Account Now, American Express Serve prepaid debit cards, and of course, the Walmart MoneyCard.
+You can reload most cards with Rapid Reload, including Netspend, PayPal, and of course, the Walmart MoneyCard.
 And because Walmart Rapid Reload now incorporates Visa ReadyLink, it can be used with any prepaid card bearing the ReadyLink logo.

 You can load anywhere from $20 to $1,000 per Rapid Reload transaction.
 The fee is $3.74–less than most cash reload services.
 For the Walmart MoneyCard, it’s just $3.

 10. Bank Issued Prepaid Cards

 A number of credit unions and banks offer their own prepaid cards.
 For instance, Chase offers its Chase Liquid card, U.S. Bank offers the U.S. Bank Contour card, and TD Bank offers the TD Connect Card.
 These cards, and most bank-issued cards, will allow you to load cash for free at their branches.

 The price is right, but the downside is convenience.
 The number bank locations will be far fewer than the retail locations available through the other cash reload services listed above.